Lynwood Palmer: Technique

 Lynwood Palmer possessed a retentive visual memory for the appearance of a horse.
 Invariably he made sketches from life, out of doors, if possible.
 He worked quickly and quietly trying to capture the character of the horse.
 In 1927 he explained his work as follows:The secret of painting race-horses lies in quickness.
 Their movements are so alert, they are so full of nervous energy, that the artist has to have a hand like a streak of lightning to catch the pose while it lasts.

 His paintings of race horses, nearly all on commission, are oil-on-canvas.
 The background is usually non-specific and the horse is centre stage.
 Palmer's knowledge of the anatomy of a horse was based on practical knowledge but he had studied George Stubbs Anatomy of a Horse in detail according to one of his pupils.
 His use of colour was limited and he did not shirk applying colours directly to the canvas to produce the iridescent sheen which are a feature of his paintings.
 Palmer's figures are often one-dimensional.
 Algernon Talmage, an impressionist painter of the period, did some of the figures in these paintings.
 In 1925 Lynwood Palmer was painted by Talmage seated astride a carriage.
 The painting is in private hands.

-He primarily strove to make a true likeness of the horse against a harmonious background.
-He did not show any interest in wider fields staying firmly in the English tradition of racehorse artists: Harry Hall, John Frederick Herring Sr. and his son John Frederick Herring Jr. Once his style was established it did not change.
+Lynwood Palmer primarily strove to convey the nervous, highly strung character of a Thoroughbred horse painted within a dramatic and harmonious landscape.
+He remained within the tradition of racehorse artists influenced by predecessors : Harry Hall, John Frederick Herring Sr. and his son John Frederick Herring Jr, James Ward.

 His success as an artist was largely derived through his ability to infuse into his expert draughtsmanship his thorough and first-hand understanding of the characteristics of the animals he was painting.